hansake/ttyd/man/ttyd.man.md

   -h, --help
       Print this text and exit

+  -x, --hexdump
+      Print hex and ASCII of data to and from the terminal

 # CLIENT OPTIONS
 ttyd has a mechanism to pass server side command-line arguments to the browser page which is called **client options**: